All Episodes

 And one of the characteristics of fascism is that if you do not participate in the narrative, you can be either literally or metaphorically deplatformed or unpersoned.

-Um, I think to some extent, that is now something that is entirely possible.
+I think to some extent, that is now something that is entirely possible.

-Like if you tweet a link to an interview with a real doctor that's critical of a vaccine, it's just done, like it's shut down.
+Even little stuff, like if you tweet a link to an interview with a real doctor that's critical of a vaccine, it's just done, like it's shut down.

 I mean, my wife and I got the JJ vaccine, no problem.

-And we're we're right wingers, right?
+And we're right-wingers, right?

-I have no problem with it, but I also have no problem with a doctor who knows way more about healthcare and virology than I do, talking for two hours about why COVID was lab leaked or why you know we have therapeutics that are more effective or as effective as vaccines, even if he's wrong.
+But I also have no problem with a doctor who knows way more about healthcare and virology than I do talking for two hours about why COVID was lab leaked or why we have therapeutics that are more effective or as effective as vaccines, even if he's wrong.

 It's like, why can't we allow these conversations to take place?

-That and the censorship is very scary because the the amount of self-righteousness that it takes to in good conscience censor, which I think a lot of these corporations are doing out of good conscience, they think that they're right and they're just like saving the world.
+And the censorship is very scary because the amount of self-righteousness that it takes to, in good conscience, censor, which I think a lot of these corporations are doing out of good conscience.

-But the amount of self-righteousness that that takes to assume that you're right all the time is is incredibly dangerous.
+But the amount of self-righteousness that that takes to assume that you're right all the time is incredibly dangerous.

-I mean, you have to have like a godlike level of narcissism in order to in good conscience adopt any sort of Machiavellianism, and ultimately censorship is Machiavellianism in practice.
+I mean, you have to have like a godlike level of narcissism in order to, in good conscience, adopt any sort of Machiavellianism.

-Yeah, by the way, did you do the okay sign as a joke when you said I'm right wing?
+By the way, did you do the okay sign as a joke when you said I'm right wing?

 I didn't.

-Oh, I thought you're like the blood sign.
+Oh, I'm like the blood sign.

 I didn't do it on purpose, I swear to God.

-And I'm not dog whistling, I'm not a white supremacist.
+I'm not a white supremacist.

-Yeah, man, white supremacy is coming out.
+White supremacy is coming out.

-The example of this that was most notable to me came when I posted a link to the official government policy of Sweden, where they were explaining how they weren't going to panic in the face of COVID-19, and they were encouraging people to stay Physically fit, consume vitamin D, like wash your hands, all this stuff.
+The example of this that was most notable to me came when I posted a link to the official government policy of Sweden, where they were explaining how they weren't going to panic in the face of COVID-19.

-They didn't focus specifically on masking, they didn't focus on locking down.
+They didn't focus on locking down.

-They did slightly better than we did versus COVID, not incredible, but neither were we.
+They did slightly better than we did versus COVID.

-Um, and this was flagged as like unreliable, dangerous content within minutes.
+And this was flagged as like unreliable, dangerous content within minutes.

 So that is the power that exists to some extent.

-And it's I mean, yeah, at more than the margins, it's potentially disturbing.
+And it's, I mean, yeah, at more than the margins, it's potentially disturbing.

-Like well, look at the Hunter Biden thing.
+Like, well, look at the Hunter Biden thing.

-So it's listen, if you're gonna be wrong, then don't censor, just let the market, you know, for not to use La Sefaire uh language, but if you just let the market decide what's true and what isn't, let people debate and have in and share these ideas and be offended.
+Just let the market, you know, for not to use laissez-faire language, but if you just let the market decide what's true and what isn't.

 Right.

-I mean, that seems like a pretty significant up.
+I mean, that seems like pretty significant.

-It was like videos of him getting foot jobs on kind of edge media, like it's a real thing that happened.
+Like videos of him getting foot jobs on kind of edge media.

 Can you imagine if that was Don Jr.?